jonholdship/SlowDash/README.md

 ## To Do
+**Iframes** - Plan is to create two dash apps (one for each view) and include them as iframes in templates for flask.
+That way I can have navbars etc.
+- Need to finish splitting tabs into two independent dash apps.
+- Create templates that will use them.
+- redesign overview (hero stats and plots, all on cards)

 **token middleware** - Probably need to start passing token in headers and checking it in middleware.

 **Consider Altair or similar** Plotly dash is a pain.